shubham14896/shimmer_animation/README.md

-# shimmer_animation
-Shimmer animation using CAGradient Layer for iOS, Swift.
+# Shimmer animation using CAGradient Layer for iOS, Swift.